wzhudev/reverse-linear-sync-engine/README.md

 >   - `hasModelsForPartialIndexValues`
 >   - `getAllFromIndex`

-After partial indexed are retrieved, `hydrate` method of `LazyReferenceCollection` will call `SyncedStore.hydrateModels` and consequently `SyncClient.hydrateModelsByIndexedKey`.
+After the partial indices are retrieved, the `hydrate` method of `LazyReferenceCollection` calls `SyncedStore.hydrateModels`, which in turn triggers `SyncClient.hydrateModelsByIndexedKey`.

+Let's assume we're lazy-loading `Comment` objects for an `Issue`.
+The method parameters would be as follows:

+1. `e`: The class of the `Comment` model.
+2. `t`: The parameters for the query.
+The `key` indicates that we're loading `Comment` references by `Issue`, and `coveringPartialIndexValues` signifies that these `Comment` objects may also be indirectly referenced by other models. `value` is the ID of the `Issue` that references the `Comment`.

 ![covering partial index values](./imgs/covering-partial-index-values.png)

-_Please note that the implementation has slightly changed from my copied source code._

-Let's assuming we are lazy loading `Comment` of an `Issue`, the parameters will be:

-1. `e`: The class of `Comment`
-2. `t`: Parameters of this query. `key` means we are loading `Comment`s reference by an `Issue`.
-And `coveringPartialIndexValues` means these `Comment`s can be indirectly referenced by other models.
-3. `value`: The id of the `Issue` referencing the `Comment`.

-In the implementation of this method, firstly, LSE will check if it can load the models from the local database by calling `Database.getModelDataByIndexedKey`, or a **network hydration** is necessary.
-LSE will perform network hydration on one of the following conditions:
+In this implementation, the `LazyReferenceCollection` (LSE) first checks if the models can be loaded from the local database by calling `Database.getModelDataByIndexedKey`.
+If not, it decides whether a **network hydration** is needed based on the following conditions:

-1. There's no `coveringPartialIndexValues` in the function parameters, meaning LSE cannot determine if the request models has been requested from the server before.
+1. **Missing `coveringPartialIndexValues`:** If the `coveringPartialIndexValues` parameter is absent, the LSE can't determine if the requested models were previously fetched from the server.
-2. `coveringPartialIndexValues` cannot be found in the partial store.
+2. **Absent partial index in the store:** If the `coveringPartialIndexValues` are not found in the partial store, a network hydration shall be necessary.

-Please recall that when we talked about `ObjectStore`, we learned that for each model whose `loadStrategy` is `partial`, there will be a partial index store for storing partial indexes.
-This is when the store will be used.
-For example, `Comment`'s partial index store has two records which means LSE had tried to load `Comment`s with these indexes, so LSE can be sure that either it has fetched corresponding comments for the server some time in the past.
-In the next section we will see when will partial indexes get updated.
+Recall that when we discussed `ObjectStore`, we learned that for models with a `partial` load strategy, there exists a partial index store to track partial indices.
+This is the point at which the store comes into play.
+For example, if the `Comment` model’s partial index store contains two records, it means the LSE has previously attempted to load `Comment` objects using those indices, confirming that the corresponding comments were fetched from the server at some point.
+We will discuss when these partial indices get updated later.

 ![partial index stores](./imgs/partial-index-stores.png)

-3. `canSkipNetworkHydration` options returns `true`.
+3. **`canSkipNetworkHydration` returns `true`:** If this option is set to `true`, LSE can skip the network hydration and proceed with loading the data locally.

-If LSE doesn't need to perform a network hydration, it will query the IndexedDB with the index by calling `getAllFromIndex`.
-Otherwise, it will call `BatchModelLoader.addRequest` to schedule a network hydration.
+If no network hydration is necessary, LSE will query the IndexedDB by calling `getAllFromIndex`.
+If a network hydration is required, it will schedule the request via `BatchModelLoader.addRequest`.

 > [!NOTE]
 > Code references